chandr3w/DEW_amchan/README.md

 ## Running DEW

 This section provide a basic example on the running of DEW.
 Because the input fields are interactive, it relies on user input in order to function (which cannot be demonstrated here).
-Documentation is available at:
+[Full documentation](https://chandr3w.github.io/DEW_amchan/) for the class is available externally.